Helping you plan the perfect family vacation to the UAE capital, Abu Dhabi

-The major airlines servicing the UAE are Etihad and Emirates – though I always recommend you check Skyscanner or Momondo for best deals.
-Increasingly, budget airline FlyDubai is servicing some great routes and many international airlines like Qantas, Cathay, British Airways to name a few also have major connecting routes through the UAE.
+Increasingly, budget airline FlyDubai is servicing some great routes, as is low-cost carrier WizzAir and many international airlines like Qantas, Cathay, and British Airways, to name a few also have major connecting routes through the UAE.

-Abu Dhabi is also accessible by road from Saudi Arabia and Oman (more coming very soon on how to do an Oman road trip with kids!)
+Abu Dhabi is accessible by road from Saudi Arabia and Oman (see here how to road trip between Abu Dhabi and Muscat – with kids!)

 What to do in Abu Dhabi

-We have a really extensive resource on this page of things to do across not only Abu Dhabi but all seven Emirates.
+We have a really extensive resource on this page of things to do across Abu Dhabi and all seven Emirates.

 - We recommend all visitors to the UAE check out our post 15 Important Facts to Know Before Visiting the UAE

-- Visitor visas are issued free on arrival for most passport holders and are valid for 30 days (note they do not reset each time you re-enter the country, be careful when using the UAE as a hub to fly in-out you are not overstaying on your original visa or you could face fines at the airport when leaving)
+- Visitor visas are issued free on arrival for many passport holders and are valid for 30 days (note they do not reset each time you re-enter the country; be careful when using the UAE as a hub to fly in-out you are not overstaying on your original visa or you could face fines at the airport when leaving)

 - The currency is the dirham, currently fixed to the USD at 3.67.
 ATMs are plentiful and money exchanges are absolutely everywhere.

-- Staycationers you will need an Emirates ID card or passport to stay even locally, all adult visitors will need to present passports.
+- Staycationers, don’t forget you will need an Emirates ID card or passport to stay even locally; all adult visitors will need to present passports to check in.

-- A small number of hotels are “dry” with no bars or minibar services; if this will make or break your trip research carefully!
-Drinkers should note that it’s perfectly OK to drink in a licensed hotel premises as a visitor on a tourist visa; technically, all residents require a Government issued drinking licence.
-Most restaurants that are not attached to a hotel do not have alcohol licenses.
-There is zero tolerance for drunken behaviour.
+- A small number of hotels in Abu Dhabi are “dry” with no bars or minibar services; if this will make or break your trip, research carefully!
+Drinkers should note that it’s perfectly OK to drink in a licensed hotel premises as a visitor on a tourist visa.
+Rules on alcohol licenses have also been abolished for tourists and expats alike.
+There is zero tolerance for drunken behaviour in the UAE.

-- The cooler months of the year where it is pleasant to be outdoors are roughly November through to April.
-Outside of these times and particularly July-August are incredibly hot with daytime temperatures up to 50c (120F).
-That said, you can also score some significant hotel savings at this time of year as its low season.
+- The cooler months of the year, where it is pleasant to be outdoors, are roughly November through to April.
+Outside of these times, and particularly July-August, are incredibly hot with daytime temperatures up to 50c (120F) – the ‘feels like’ with humidity can be even higher.
+That said, you can also score some significant hotel savings at this time of year as it’s low season.